ConnorTPhoenix/ConnorTPhoenix.github.io/_posts/SAT_data.md

 The biggest take away from these measures is that the STANDARD DEVIATION supports our hunch that there is more variability in the Math (std=35.7) scores compared to Verbal (std=32.9).

 Also, given that the MEAN > MEDIAN for each numeric column, there is a positive skew to each distribution.
 However, it is not clear this is a significant level of skewness.

 ##Data Visualization

 ###ScatterPlots

-To get a better since of how each column in sat_scores.csv relate to each other I plotted a three scatterplots (Participation Rate v.
+To get a better since of how each column in sat_scores.csv relate to each other I plotted three scatterplots (Participation Rate v.
 Verbal Score, Participation Rate v.
-Math Score,  and Math v.
+Math Score,  and Math Score v.
 Verbal Score).

 ![img](https://github.com/ConnorTPhoenix/ConnorTPhoenix.github.io/blob/master/_posts/assets/SAT_Scatter.png)